rohanmahy/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 Instant Messaging (IM) systems using the Messaging Layer Security (MLS)
 {{?RFC9420}} protocol can incorporate per-client identity certificate credentials.
-The subjectAltName of these certificates can be an IM URI, for example.
+The subjectAltName of these certificates can be an IM URI or XMPP URI, for example.
 Since IM clients could be very numerous, operators are reticent to issue certificates for these users that might accidentally be used to validate a TLS connection because it has the KeyPurposeId `id-kp-serverAuth` or `id-kp-clientAuth`.

 An explanation of MLS credentials as they apply to Instant Messaging is described in {{?I-D.barnes-mimi-identity-arch}}.
 These credentials are expected to be heavily used in the More Instant Messaging Interoperability (MIMI) Working Group.

 # Conventions and Definitions